-- the documentation attached to the decommissioning applications shall be transmitted to the different relevant administrations (Ministries of Environment, Interior, Labour, Health, and the Region concerned); - after receiving the documentation, the above administrations transmit their observations to ISPRA; - taking into account the above comments and the results of its own review and assessment activities, ISPRA issues a technical report which contains a safety and radiation protection assessment and identifies conditions and specifications for the conduct of the decommissioning activities.
-During review and assessment activity it is the case that ISPRA may formulate to the applicant requests of clarifications and additional information; - ISPRA transmits its technical report to the involved administrations which should formulate and send to ISPRA their final observations; - ISPRA transmits its final advice, formulated taking into account the observations of other administrations, together with technical specifications and conditions, to the Ministry of Economic Development; - the authorization process is concluded by the Ministry of Economic Development who grants the decommissioning license prescribing the compliance with conditions and technical specifications established by ISPRA.
+- the documentation attached to the decommissioning applications shall be transmitted to the different relevant administrations (Ministries of Environment, Interior, Labour, Health, and the Region concerned); - after receiving the documentation, the above administrations transmit their observations to ISIN: - taking into account the above comments and the results of its own review and assessment activities, ISIN issues a technical report which contains a safety and radiation protection assessment and identifies conditions and specifications for the conduct of the decommissioning activities.
+During review and assessment activity it is the case that ISIN may formulate to the applicant requests of clarifications and additional information; - ISIN transmits its technical report to the involved administrations which should formulate and send to ISIN their final observations: - ISIN transmits its final advice, formulated taking into account the observations of other administrations, together with technical specifications and conditions, to the Ministry of Economic Development; - the Ministry of Economic Development posts on its institutional website the scheme of the decommissioning authorization decree with associated documentation to be submitted to a public consultation phase; - the authorization process is concluded by the Ministry of Economic Development who grants the decommissioning license prescribing the compliance with conditions and technical specifications established by ISIN, taking into account observations coming from the public consultation phase.

-If necessary, in order to gather the observations of the involved administrations, the Ministry of Economic Development can convene the so called "Conference of Services", attended by all the administrations as specified under the article 55 of the Legislative Decree No. 230/1995.
+If necessary, in order to gather the observations of the involved administrations, the Ministry of Economic Development can convene the so called "Conference of Services", attended by all the administrations as specified in the article 98 of the Legislative Decree No. 101/2020.